mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 6/JTAS_-_Volume_6_10-05-24.md

 The orbital port is a large installation, with subdivisions according to function.
 A portion of the station is taken up with facilities for the world’s system protection flotilla.
-Not coincidentally this is located next to the private section reserved for the ruling elite and a small number of favoured merchant ship and liner operators.
+Not coincidentally this is located next to the private section reserved for the ruling elite and a small number of favored merchant ship and liner operators.
 The ‘Imperial Quarter’ of the station is in fact its largest component, serving trade ships from Glisten and ore transport shuttles from planetside.
 The ‘Border Quarter’, as it is known,